Eudoxier/cs532-s17/README.md

 *   Figure out why `jupyter nbconvert --to html` is not collapsing long command output.
 *   Centralize entire requirements installation in project `/`.
+*   Figure out how to make D3 graphs responsive and work with touchscreens